The Used discography

-The discography of the Used, an American rock band, consists of eight studio albums, two live albums, one compilation album, three extended plays, one demo, three video albums, twenty singles and twenty-seven music videos.
-After releasing their eponymous debut album in 2002, The Used become one of the leaders of their era and have enjoyed much success with many of their albums being certified gold and platinum by the RIAA and selling over 10 million albums combined worldwide.
+The discography of the Used, an American rock band, consists of nine studio albums, two live albums, two compilation albums, three extended plays, one demo, three video albums, twenty-six singles and thirty-two music videos.
+After releasing their eponymous debut album in 2002, the Used become one of the leaders of their era and have enjoyed much success with many of their albums being certified gold and platinum by the RIAA and selling over 10 million albums combined worldwide.